Himolde-IBE110/Labs/Wireshark-HTTP/README.md

 Having gotten our feet wet with the Wireshark packet sniffer in the introductory lab, we’re now ready to use Wireshark to investigate protocols in operation.
 In this lab, we’ll explore several aspects of the HTTP protocol: the basic GET/response interaction and  retrieving HTML files with embedded objects.
 Before beginning these labs, you might want to review Section 2.2 of the text.

-1. The Basic HTTP GET/response interaction
+#### The Basic HTTP GET/response interaction (see also page 103 of the Kurose book)

 Let’s begin our exploration of HTTP by downloading a very simple HTML file - one that is very short, and contains no embedded objects.
 Do the following:
-1. Start up your web browser.
+*	Start up your web browser.
-2. Start up the Wireshark packet sniffer, as described in the Introductory lab (but don’t yet begin packet capture).
+*	Start up the Wireshark packet sniffer, as described in the Introductory lab (but don’t yet begin packet capture).
 Enter “http” (just the letters, not the quotation marks) in the display-filter-specification window, so that only captured HTTP messages will be displayed later in the packet-listing window.
 (We’re only interested in the HTTP protocol here, and don’t want to see the clutter of all captured packets).
-3. Wait a bit more than one minute (we’ll see why shortly), and then begin Wireshark packet capture.
+*	Wait a bit more than one minute (we’ll see why shortly), and then begin Wireshark packet capture.
-4. Enter the following to your browser http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file1.html Your browser should display the very simple, one-line HTML file.
+*	Enter the following to your browser http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file1.html Your browser should display the very simple, one-line HTML file.
-5. Stop Wireshark packet capture.
+*	Stop Wireshark packet capture.

 Your Wireshark window should look similar to the window shown in the Figure below.
 If you are unable to run Wireshark on a live network connection, you can download a packet trace that was created when the steps above were followed.